 Earn your project management degree online at Southern New Hampshire University and gain the knowledge and skills you need to manage and execute projects on time, on budget and within scope.
-This project management concentration builds on the BS in Operations Management degree, providing students an opportunity to focus on effectively applying the knowledge and techniques needed to execute and manage projects in almost every industry, including manufacturing and services.
+This Bachelor of Science in Operations Management with a concentration in Project Management degree provides students an opportunity to focus on effectively applying the knowledge and techniques needed to execute and manage projects in almost every industry, including manufacturing and services.

 If you enjoy the rewards and challenges of managing people and processes, this project management degree online is the right fit for you.
 You'll learn effective communication skills, creative and analytical problem-solving strategies, and the vital role that project management plays in moving a company forward.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor's in operations management at SNHU include:

 The project management degree online concentration will prepare you for a career as a project coordinator or program manager in professional, scientific and technical services, as well as manufacturing, finance and insurance.
-According to a Project Management Institute® report, the number of project management jobs in project-oriented industries in the U.S. will grow by over 31 percent through 2027.* The same report stated that employers in the U.S. and 10 other countries will need 87.7 million individuals working in project management-oriented roles.*
+According to a Project Management Institute® report, the number of project management jobs in project-oriented industries in the U.S. will grow by over 31% through 2027.* The same report stated that employers in the U.S. and 10 other countries will need 87.7 million individuals working in project management-oriented roles.*

 As part of SNHU's online operations management degree program, you can take QSO-345: Project Management for CAPM® Certification course, which will prepare you to take the PMI® Certified Associate in Project Management® exam.
 SNHU is a registered education provider of PMI, the world's largest project management member association.
 This designation will help give you a competitive edge in the job market.